How Virtual Activities Work

 The rotation repeats with the winner being the player with the most points after each player has played a predetermined number of hands.

-Four-Player Canasta: Participants are divided into groups of two players in each of two locations (see the procedures for Video Conference Canasta).
+Four-Player Canasta: Participants are divided into groups of two players in each of two locations.
 One player in each location plays with one player from the other location to form a team.

-Bridge can be played as a two-player game or a four-player game.
+Beginner Bridge can be played as a two or four-player game.
 These are separate activities.

 The rotation repeats with the winner being the player with the most points after each player has played a predetermined number of hands.

-Four-Player Bridge: Participants are divided into groups of two players in each of two locations (see the procedures for Video Conference Bridge).
+Four-Player Beginner Bridge: Participants are divided into groups of two players in each of two locations.
 One player in each location plays with one player from the other location to form a team.